Best energy deals right now

 Where to Compare

-Citizens Advice energy comparison tool is fully independent and takes no commission.
-It shows fewer deals but is the most neutral.
+Citizens Advice tool is independent, no commission.
+Fewer deals but neutral.

-Variable tariffs from smaller suppliers that aren't cheaper than the price cap.
-There's no point switching to a lesser-known supplier for the same price.
+Variable tariffs from smaller suppliers that match the cap.
+No point switching for the same price.

-Very long fixes at current rates.
-A 24-month fix locks you in even if prices drop significantly.
+Long fixes at current rates.
+24-month fixes trap you if prices drop.

 When to Check Back